-^{20.} Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and:

-- a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.
+- 20. Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above obtain ethics documentation from management, and: - a) Observe whether the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period. - b) Observe whether the entity maintains documentation which demonstrates each employee and official were notified of any changes to the entity's ethics policy during the fiscal period, as applicable.

-- A.) We obtained documentation that demonstrates each employee/official completed one hour of ethics training during the fiscal period. - B.) No changes to ethics policy.
+- A.) The entity did not have one hour of ethics training during the fiscal period. - B.) No changes to ethics policy.